mrietveld/jbpm-more-examples/README.md

 # jbpm-more-examples

-This project contains examples of various jBPM processes (both 5 and 6).
+This project contains examples of various jBPM processes for the 6.2.0.Final release.

 ### Examples
 At the moment, the project contains examples that show how to